sebproell/4C/doc/readthedocs/boundaryconditions.rst

 around which the coordinate is rotated **clockwise**.

-Since the axis is a unit vector, the angle is given as the length of the vector, so that the complete roation can be entered in three values:
+Since the axis is a unit vector, the angle is given as the length of the vector, so that the complete rotation can be entered in three values:
 :math:`[\alpha \cdot n_x, \, \alpha \cdot n_y, \, \alpha \cdot n_z]`.

 The complete definition of a local coordinate system writes: